JDK 7 Updates: Ground Rules

 Maintainer approvals for public JDK 7 Update forests MUST take place on the firstname.lastname@example.org mailing list.
 Code reviews SHOULD take place on that list - if they take place somewhere else, as part of the approval request a URL for the public code review MUST be provided.

-A maintainer for a forest MAY pre-approve changes undergoing code review for JDK 8 for commit to their forest in JDK 7 Update.
+A maintainer for a forest MAY pre-approve JDK 7 Update changes undergoing code review for a later JDK release family version.

 A maintainer for a forest MAY request additional reviews for changes to be performed before it is approved for their forest.